Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces: System description

 \section{System description}

+In this section, we derive the signal model of the far-field signal of the considered RIS-based transmit architecture, analyze its narrowband and broadband operating regimes (see Sec.~\ref{narrowband_broadband_subsec}), and discuss the case of asynchronous sources (see~Sec.~\ref{asynchronous_subsec}).
+This detailed signal model is then leveraged by~Sec~\ref{sys_opt_sec} to formulate and (sub-optimally) solve the beampattern design problem.

-Consider a transmit architecture composed of an illuminator with $J$ elements (also called sources) and a passive RIS with $M$ elements, as shown in Fig.~\ref{fig_1}.
-The carrier frequency is $f_c$, and the lowpass signal emitted by the $j$-th source of the illuminator is denoted $s_j(t)$: it is a waveform with support included in the interval $[0,T]$ and Fourier transform approximately equal to zero outside the interval $[-W/2, W/2]$.
-The $i$-th element of the RIS is located at position $\bm p_i$ and introduces a (controllable) phase shift that is modeled by\footnote{We are assuming here that $W$ is sufficiently small that the frequency response of the RIS can be considered constant in $[-W/2, W/2]$.} the unit-modulus complex value $x_i$.
+Consider a transmit architecture composed of an illuminator with $J$ sources and a passive RIS with $M$ elements, as shown in Fig.~\ref{fig_1}.
+The carrier frequency is $f_c$, and the lowpass signal emitted by the $j$-th source is denoted $s_j(t)$, which is a waveform with support included in the interval $[0,T]$ and Fourier transform approximately equal to zero outside the interval $[-W/2, W/2]$.
+The $i$-th element of the RIS is located at position $\bm p_i$ and introduces a controllable phase shift.
 The global reference system is located at the center of gravity of the RIS, whereby $\sum_{i=1}^M \bm p_i = \transp$.
 The frequency response of the channel linking the $j$-th source, the $i$-th element of the RIS, and the point $(r, \theta, \varphi)$ in the far-field region is\footnote{We are assuming here that the possible coupling effects among the element of the RIS and the sources can be neglected.}

-where $G_{ij}(f)$ is the frequency response of the channel between source $j$ and element $i$ of the RIS, $x_i$ models the frequency response of the RIS, and the remaining terms represent the frequency response of the channel between element $i$ of the RIS and the observation point; in particular, $\Gamma_i(\theta,\varphi)$ is the amplitude beampattern of element $i$ of the RIS in the direction $(\theta,\varphi)$, $\sqrt{4\pi r^2}$ is the term due to the free-space attenuation from the RIS to the observation point, and $r/c +\tau_i(\theta,\varphi)$ is the corresponding propagation delay, with $c$ denoting the speed of light and~\cite[Eq.~(2.16)]{Van_Trees_4}
+where $G_{ij}(f)$ is the frequency response of the channel between source $j$ and element $i$ of the RIS, $x_i$ is a unit-modulus scalar modeling the frequency response of the RIS element,\footnote{We are assuming here that $W$ is sufficiently small that the frequency response of the RIS can be considered constant in $[-W/2, W/2]$.} and the remaining terms represent the frequency response of the channel between element $i$ of the RIS and the observation point; in particular, $\Gamma_i(\theta,\varphi)$ is the amplitude beampattern of element $i$ of the RIS in the direction $(\theta,\varphi)$, $\sqrt{4\pi r^2}$ is the term due to the free-space attenuation from the RIS to the observation point, and $r/c +\tau_i(\theta,\varphi)$ is the corresponding propagation delay, with $c$ denoting the speed of light and~\cite[Eq.~(2.16)]{Van_Trees_4}

 With this notation, the Fourier transform of the complex envelope of the signal observed at $(r,\theta,\varphi)$ is

 where $S_j(f)$ is the Fourier transform of $s_j(t)$.
 Letting